viamrobotics/docs/docs/services/slam/run-slam-webcam.md

 }
 ```

-Head over to the **CONTROL** tab and choose the **run-slam** drop-down menu.
+* Head over to the **CONTROL** tab and click on the drop-down menu for the service you created (example: `run-slam`).
-Change the **Refresh frequency** to your desired frequency, move the webcam around slowly, and watch a map come to life!
+* Change the **Refresh frequency** to your desired frequency, move the webcam around slowly, and watch a map start to appear.

 {{% alert title="Note" color="note" %}}
 It might take a couple of minutes before the first map is created and will be shown in the UI.
 Keep moving the camera slowly within your space and wait for the map to get created.
 {{% /alert %}}

-## Running ORB-SLAM3 with a dataset
+## Run ORB-SLAM3 in Offline Mode with a Dataset

-The following setup allows you to run ORB-SLAM3 in offline mode using either one of your previously saved datasets, or our dataset that you can download and play with.
+Run ORB-SLAM3 in offline mode using one of your previously saved datasets or Viam's lab dataset.

-### The dataset
+### Configuration with Viam

+Configure your robot to run ORB-SLAM3 in offline mode in two steps:

+1. Find an existing dataset to run ORB-SLAM3 with.
+2. Add ORB-SLAM3 as a SLAM service in offline mode.

+#### Step 1: Find a Dataset for ORB-SLAM3 to Use

 In offline mode, SLAM will use an existing dataset to create a map.